Russell Wilson, Seahawks eager to get back to ‘attacking’ mode on offense

 It was just about the perfect start to the season.

-Since then, Seattle has had the NFL’s worst third-down offense, and they’ve managed to score just 13 points in their last two games.
+Since then, Seattle has had the NFL’s worst third-down offense, and they’ve managed to score just 13 points in their past two games.

-Waldron said Friday that he does spend time reviewing film of early-season games, searching for things that worked well, and the things that didn’t.
+Waldron said Friday that he does spend time reviewing film of early-season game, searching for things that worked well and things that didn’t.
 In thinking back to the Indianapolis game, he said the Seahawks were especially effective on first and second downs, making third down largely moot.

 “That’s where the offense feels like it’s at its best,” Waldron said.
 “Just being able to have the defense feel our offense in that attacking mode is something we’re looking to get back to.”